grafana/mimir/docs/sources/architecture/ingester.md

 The **write-ahead log** (WAL) is used to write to a persistent disk all incoming series samples until they're flushed to the long-term storage.
 In the event of an ingester failure, a subsequent process restart will replay the WAL and recover the in-memory series samples.

 Contrary to the sole replication and given the persistent disk data is not lost, in the event of the failure of multiple ingesters, each ingester will recover the in-memory series samples from WAL upon subsequent restart.
 Replication is still recommended in order to ensure no temporary failures on the read path in the event of a single ingester failure.

+## Zone aware replication

+**Zone aware replication** means that for a given time series the replicas are chosen from different zones.
+Zones are treated as simple labels by Mimir, however the microservice deployment can be set up to place different zones in different logical or physical locations for added redundancy.

+_For more information on how to set up multi-zone replication, please refer to [zone aware replication]({{<relref "../guides/zone-replication.md">}})._

+## Sharding strategies

+The default **sharding strategy** is to use shuffle sharding to reduce the affect that multiple tenants can have on each other.

+_For more information on shuffle sharding, please refer to [configure shuffle sharding]({{<relref "../operating-grafana-mimir/configure-shuffle-sharding.md">}})._

 ## Ingesters write de-amplification